Raffles (1930 film): Plot

-Meanwhile, both Gwen and Mackenzie suspect that Raffles is the famous jewel thief.
-When the necklace is not found, Mackenzie insists that all the guests remain inside, then quickly changes his mind.
-Gwen overhears Mackenzie tell one of his men that he intends to let Crawshaw escape, expecting the crook to go after Raffles and thereby incriminate him.
+When and the necklace is not found in the house, Mackenzie confines all the guests to it, then quickly changes his mind.
+Gwen, who has developed her own suspicions, overhears him tell one of his men that he intends to let Crawshaw escape, expecting the crook to lead him to Raffles.
 She follows Raffles back to London to warn him.